 A black toenail or Subungual Hematoma is a common problem resulting from direct trauma and impact to the toe or overuse.
+The toenail turns black from blood between the nail and the skin, which may cause pressure and a throbbing sensation under the nail.
+This toe injury normally heals by itself but if it is more severe, further treatment may be necessary.

-A black toe nail can also be caused by repetitive rubbing against the inside of a shoe, for example in the case of long distance runners, which is frequently known as Jogger's Toe.
+A black toenail can also be caused by repetitive rubbing against the inside of a shoe, for example in the case of long distance runners, which is frequently known as Jogger's Toe.
 This is more common in ultra distance runners and soldiers who undertake long marches.

 Signs and symptoms